Volneirj/photographermiguelcardeal/README.md

 ## Deployment

-Deployment
+- **Deploying the project on Github**
-I deployed this website by using GitPages and following the below steps:
+  You can deploy this website by using GitPages and following the below steps:

-GitHub pages deployment

-Log in to GitHub
+  1. Log in to GitHub
-In your Repository section, select the project repository that you want to deploy In the menu located at the top of this section, click 'Settings' Select 'Pages' on the left-hand menu - this is around halfway down In the source section, select branch 'Main' and save The page is then given a site URL which you will see above the source section, it will look like the following:
+  2. In your Repository section, select the project repository that you want to deploy
+  3. In the menu located at the top of this section, click 'Settings'
+  4. Select 'Pages' on the left-hand menu - this is around halfway down
+  5. In the source section, select branch 'Main' and save
+  6. The page is then given a site URL which you will see above the source section, it will look like the following:

 ![Deployment](docs/readme_images/deploy.jpg)

-**Forking the GitHub Repository**
+- **Forking the GitHub Repository**
   If you want to make changes to your repository without affecting it, you can make a copy of it by 'Forking' it.
 This ensures your original repository remains unchanged.

-Find the relevant GitHub repository
+  1. Find the relevant GitHub repository
-In the top right corner of the page, click the Fork button (under your account) Your repository has now been 'Forked' and you have a copy to work on Cloning the GitHub Repository
+  2. In the top right corner of the page, click the Fork button (under your account)
+  3. Your repository has now been 'Forked' and you have a copy to work on

-**Cloning the GitHub Repository**
+- **Cloning the GitHub Repository**
   Cloning your repository will allow you to download a local version of the repository to be worked on.
 Cloning can also be a great way to backup your work.

-Find the relevant GitHub repository
+  1. Find the relevant GitHub repository
-Press the arrow on the Code button
+  2. Press the arrow on the Code button
-Copy the link that is shown in the drop-down
+  3. Copy the link that is shown in the drop-down
-Open the terminal
+  4. Open the terminal
-Move to the folder you want clone it
+  5. Move to the folder you want clone it
-In the terminal type 'git clone' & then paste the link you copied in GitHub Press enter and your local clone will be created.
+  6. In the terminal type 'git clone' & then paste the link you copied in GitHub
+  7. Press enter and your local clone will be created.
 - Live link: [GitHub Link](https://github.com/Volneirj/photographermiguelcardeal)

 ## Credits

 1. **Base Code reference**
     - I leveraged the Love Running project as a foundational template for developing my code.
 Drawing upon the knowledge acquired during the project walkthrough, I applied key concepts and techniques to tailor the code to my specific needs.
 Additionally, I referred to the source code for troubleshooting and resolving issues in my implementation.
 The Code Institute's learning platform [Code Institute](https://learn.codeinstitute.net/). served as a valuable resource throughout this process."
-3. **AI Search Engine:**
+2. **AI Search Engine:**
    - [OpenAI Chat](https://chat.openai.com/)
    - [Perplexity AI](https://www.perplexity.ai/)
-4. **Readme References:**
+3. **Readme References:**
    - [John Meditation GitHub](https://github.com/Joh201/john-meditation)
    - [La Petite Traveller GitHub](https://github.com/daisygunn/la-petite-traveller)
-5. **Code Validation:**
+4. **Code Validation:**
    - [W3C Jigsaw Validator](https://jigsaw.w3.org/)

 ### Content

 All content was created by Photography Journey, and all media were made by Miguel Cardeal.
-Permission was granted from Miguel Souza Cardeal (@Cardealfotografias).
+Permission was granted from Miguel Souza Cardeal [@Cardealfotografias](https://www.instagram.com/cardealfotografias/).